nklisch/express-openapi-generator/README.md

 This package allows you to analyze an Express app project and generate OpenApi v3 documentation.
 A middleware is provided to attach additional documentation to routes and optional request validation.

 ### Features
-- **Express Parser**: Leveraging the [express-route-parser](https://www.npmjs.com/package/express-route-parser) npm package to parse an Express app's routes and relevant attached metadata..
+- **Express Parser**: Leveraging the [express-route-parser](https://www.npmjs.com/package/express-route-parser) npm package to parse an Express app's routes and relevant attached metadata.
 See the [npm package for more information](https://www.npmjs.com/package/express-route-parser).
 - **Express OpenApi Middleware**: Creates an Express middleware that attaches relevant meta-data to an individual route.
 Also provides optional request validation.
 - **OpenApi-Builder**: Uses the output of the Express Parser to generate OpenApi Path objects.
 Also helps generate a full OpenApi v3 specification json document.
 Includes a number of utility/builder methods to improve documentation creation.